-Hawaii Revised Statutes (HRS) chapter 844G, enacted in 2018, directs the Department of the Attorney General to establish the Hawaii Sexual Assault Response and Training (HSART) Program; requires an annual statewide inventory and report of sexual assault evidence collection kits; provides for storage options of unreported sexual assault evidence collection kits; establishes mandatory submission and testing requirements for sexual assault evidence collection kits; requires a tracking system for sexual assault evidence collection kits; and provides guidelines for a victim's right to notification and other information.
+Chapter 844G, Hawaii Revised Statutes (HRS), enacted in 2018, directs the Department of the Attorney General to establish the Hawaii Sexual Assault Response and Training (HSART) Program; requires an annual statewide inventory and report of sexual assault evidence collection kits; provides for storage options of unreported sexual assault evidence collection kits; establishes mandatory submission and testing requirements for sexual assault evidence collection kits; requires a tracking system for sexual assault evidence collection kits; and provides guidelines for a victim's right to notification and other information.

-Section 844G-2(a), HRS, requires that the Department of the Attorney General (Department) establish HSART with members who are directly involved with the use, management, and testing of sexual assault evidence collection kits, or are involved with, communicate with, or otherwise support sexual assault victims.
-Section 844G-2(a) provides that the members should include, but not be limited to, the respective police departments of each county, the state or county Combined DNA Index System (CODIS) administrator, the respective prosecuting attorney departments of each county, and sexual assault service providers.
+Section 844G-2(a), HRS, requires that the Department of the Attorney General (Department) establish the HSART Program with members who are directly involved with the use, management, and testing of HSART sexual assault evidence collection kits, or are involved with, communicate with, or otherwise support sexual assault victims.
+Section 844G-2(a), HRS, provides that the members should include, but not be limited to, the respective police departments of each county, the state or county Combined DNA Index System (CODIS) administrator, the respective prosecuting attorney departments of each county, and sexual assault service providers.

 Prior to the enactment of chapter 844G, HRS, a federally funded HSART program, managed by The Sex Abuse Treatment Center (SATC) of Kapiolani Medical Center for Women & Children, operated during a fifteen-year period from 1999 to 2014.
+Under

-Under SATC's leadership, HSART members adopted national standards in the development and use of a statewide sexual assault evidence collection kit.
-HSART members also collaboratively engaged in dialogue, coordinated training, achieved statewide standardization, identified and resolved problems, assessed effective practices, and provided victim-centered services.
+SATC's leadership, members of that HSART program adopted national standards in the development and use of a statewide sexual assault evidence collection kit.
+Those HSART program members also collaboratively engaged in dialogue, coordinated training, achieved statewide standardization, identified and resolved problems, assessed effective practices, and provided victim-centered services.

-In 2016, pursuant to Act 207 (SLH 2016), all law enforcement agencies and departments charged with the maintenance, storage, and preservation of sexual assault evidence collection kits were required to inventory those kits.
-The Department of the Attorney General was required to work with community stakeholders to prepare a report on the number of untested kits then stored in each county1.
-The current HSART program was established in 2018 pursuant to section 844G-2(a), HRS, to build on these activities and accomplishments.
+Pursuant to Act 207, Session Laws of Hawaii 2016, all law enforcement agencies and departments charged with the maintenance, storage, and preservation of sexual assault evidence collection kits were required to inventory those kits.
+The Department was required to work with community stakeholders to prepare a report on the number of untested kits then stored in each county.
+The current HSART Program was established in 2018 pursuant to section 844G-2(a), HRS, to build on these activities and accomplishments.
 The work completed by the Act 207 Working Group included the Annual Report Regarding Sexual Assault Evidence Collection Kits requested by House Concurrent Resolution No. 133, House Resolution No. 83, and Senate Resolution No. 44, S.D.
 1 (adopted by the 2017 Legislature), and was the precursor of this annual report.